 In addition to r being its own effect size, there is an additional effect size we can calculate for our results.
-This effect size is $r^2$ , and it is exactly what it looks like - it is the squared value of our correlation coefficient.
-Just like $\eta^2$ in ANOVA, $r^2$ is interpreted as the amount of variance explained in the outcome variance, and the cut scores are the same as well: 0.01, 0.09, and 0.25 for small, medium, and large, respectively.
-Notice here that these are the same cutoffs we used for regular r effect sizes, but squared (0.102 = 0.01, 0.302 = 0.09, 0.502 = 0.25) because, again, the $r^2$ effect size is just the squared correlation, so its interpretation should be, and is, the same.
-The reason we use $r^2$ as an effect size is because our ability to explain variance is often important to us.
+This effect size is r^2 , and it is exactly what it looks like - it is the squared value of our correlation coefficient.
+Just like η^2 in ANOVA, r^2 is interpreted as the amount of variance explained in the outcome variance, and the cut scores are the same as well: 0.01, 0.09, and 0.25 for small, medium, and large, respectively.
+Notice here that these are the same cutoffs we used for regular r effect sizes, but squared (0.102 = 0.01, 0.302 = 0.09, 0.502 = 0.25) because, again, the r^2 effect size is just the squared correlation, so its interpretation should be, and is, the same.
+The reason we use r^2 as an effect size is because our ability to explain variance is often important to us.

-The similarities between $\eta^2$ and $r^2$ in interpretation and magnitude should clue you in to the fact that they are similar analyses, even if they look nothing alike.
+The similarities between η^2 and r^2 in interpretation and magnitude should clue you in to the fact that they are similar analyses, even if they look nothing alike.
 That is because, behind the scenes, they actually are!
-Those details, however, are beyond the score of this class.
+In the next chapter, we will learn a technique called Linear Regression, which will formally link the two analyses together.